dbcook/openrocket-database/README.md

 Thus we have better parts data on legacy (1960s through the late 1980s) Estes parts than for newer ones.
-In the future we'll likely have almost no parts data until 3D scanning and shape-matching becomes convenient.
+In the future we'll likely have almost no parts data until 3D scanning and shape-matching become convenient.

 The Estes part numbering scheme is as convoluted as you might expect for a company that started as a small operation in the early 1960s.
 The first part numbering system was very